duniter/duniter/protocol.md

 	+NEW_INDIVIDUAL_FPR
 	-LEAVING_INDIVIDUAL_FPR

 All fields are not mandatory for a given amendment.
 Note that this precise structure is the version 1 amendment structure, and that any other structure may be proposed with a different version number.
-The only requirement is to a `Version: VERSION` starting the text structure.
+The only requirement is to have a `Version: VERSION` starting the text structure.

 Here is a description of each field:

 * `Version` denotes the current structure version.
 This number may change in cases of evolution of the amendment structure.
 * `Currency` contains the name of the currency.
 This is used to identify the target of the amendment in case of multiple moneys using NodeCoin protocol.
 * `Number` references the position of the amendment in the amendment chain (aka.
 Monetary Contract).
 Initial amendment has the value '0'.
 * `VotersRoot` is used to authenticate the list of members whose vote is required to accept this amendment.
 It contains the root hash of the Merkle tree listing the members's fingerprints.
 * `VotersCount` is used in combination of `VotersRoot`, it defines how many leafs were used to generate the Merkle tree, hence makes harder to generate a fake Merkle tree with the same hash.
 * `PreviousHash` is mandatory if `Number` is positive.
 It is a hash of all the content of an amendment, and is used for people to identify without ambiguity the previous amendment (`Number` field is not enough, `PreviousHash` is an authentication mecanism).
 * `UniversalDividend` is a positive number if provided.
 It defines the amount of money each member of the community may create.
 * `CoinMinimalPower` restricts the money issuance to a minimal decimal power.
 For example, with a value of 2, only coins with a value starting from 100 may be created.
 This field is used to avoid abuses linked to money issuance.
 * `MembersRoot` is the root hash of a Merkle tree listing the members of the WoT.
 It is a checksum mecanism.
 Note that `MembersChanges` are included in the Merkle.
 * `MembersCount` is used in combination of `MembersRoot`, just like `VotersCount` is with `VotersRoot`.
 * `MembersChanges` contains a list of members joining or leaving the WoT.
 A joining member has a line starting with '+' and a leaving one with '-'.

 ## Money issuances
 ## Transactions